run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-distributed-training.md

         runai bash dist-int

 This will provide shell access to the launcher process.
-From there, you can run your distributed workload:
+From there, you can run your distributed workload.
+For Horovod version smaller than 0.17.0 run:

 ``` shell
 horovodrun -np $RUNAI_MPI_NUM_WORKERS \